anngvu/duo_derived_notes/README.md

 It is difficult to get all the metadata that we'd want and apply them.
 While the metadata on the files would allow more scalable governance and fine-grained access control, the process of transferring metadata is definitely burdensome.

+### Need more enablement in tooling

+Using DUO with derived annotations means being aware of and knowing how to use the relevant platform API services[^json-schema-services].
+However, these have not made it yet to the Python or R clients, so one must drop down to using the API at the low-level.
+Unfortunately, **most DCC staff manage data on the Synapse platform with the Python or R clients**, thus they have not really "seen" these utilities and therefore gotten the chance to experiment.
+Over the long run, having these features programmable through the clients would fit in better with the current workflow of most DCC staff.

+DUO values can be applied at several levels, from files to datasets to projects.
+Current tooling supports transferring DUO values most easily to the granular file levels.
+On the other hand, applying DUO values at other levels may be desirable as well and could perhaps be incorporated into current tooling.

 ### JSON schema may be a hurdle

 As shown, we have to make use of JSON schema.
 However, JSON schema is perhaps not right for several reasons: